ArctosDB/documentation-wiki/_documentation/publications.markdown

 [`ctAuthor_Role`](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAUTHOR_ROLE)

- indicates whether the indicated agent is an actual author, or an editor of the publication.
+ indicates whether the agent is an actual author, or an editor of the publication.
 Vocabulary is [controlled](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAUTHOR_ROLE).

 ## Creating Publications

-`Publication.cfm?action=newPub`

-Publications can be created in Arctos by two methods: (1) The relevant data can be keyboarded into the form, and (2) the DOI and/or PMID can be entered and then fetched by the form to automatically fill in most of the citation data from the Internet resources, CrossRef and NCBI’s PubMed.
-Once these data are in the form, they can be appropriately edited, and relevant Agents selected as authors.
+Publications can be created in Arctos by two methods:
+1. The relevant data can be keyboarded into the form, or
+1. the DOI and/or PMID can be entered and then fetched by the form to automatically fill in most of the citation data from the Internet resources, CrossRef and NCBI’s PubMed.

+Once these data are in the form, they can be appropriately edited, and relevant [Agents](documentation/agent) selected as authors.
 The latter of these two methods is the faster, but some publications, especially older ones, will not have DOIs or PMIDs.